c4ed-mannheim/outlier_enumerators/README.md

 # outlier_enumerators
- A set of functions to identify enumerators whose aggregate response for particular variables are very different from the responses of all other enumerators.
+ A set of functions to identify enumerators whose aggregate responses for particular variables are very different from the responses of all other enumerators.